Living with a chronic illness sucks. I’d love to sugarcoat the message, but there’s no way to make it less painful.

 This book reminds us that our own inner freedom is limitless, regardless of our external circumstances.
 A must-read for anyone with a chronic illness.

+This massager is probably one of my most favorite things ever.
 As a bookkeeper, I spend a lot of time hunched over a keyboard or working on ledger sheets.
 That leads to a lot of tension and knots in my neck and shoulders.
 Increased tension can cause migraines and other headaches.

 The Naipo massager offers both heat and massage functions, making it one of the best gift ideas for someone with a chronic illness.
 The deep tissue Shiatsu will ease even your toughest knots.
 It is also good for use on your lower back, legs, and feet.